-non-user-serviceable failure

-Functional failure that requires the manufacturer or highly trained personnel to repair.

-nonpartisan office

-Elected office for which candidates appear on the ballot without political party designation.

-nonpartisan primary

-Primary election held to narrow the field of candidates in non-party-specific contests.

 nonvolatile memory

 Memory in which information can be stored indefinitely with no external power applied.

-notice of clarification

-Document providing further guidance and explanation on the requirements and procedures of the EAC's Voting System Certification or Voting System Testing Lab (VSTL) programs.
-NOCs may be issued in response to a clarification request from a Voting System Test Lab or an EAC registered manufacturer.
-EAC may also issue NOCs when it determines general clarifications are necessary.

 O:

-observational test

-Operational test conducted on voting devices during an election by real voters to establish confidence that the voter verifiable paper record is produced correctly when assistive technology is used.
-Devices subjected to observational testing are used for normal collection of votes; the votes collected are included in the election tally.

 office

 A position established by law with certain associated rights and duties.

 open primary

 Partisan primary election in which the voter may choose a political party at the time of voting and vote in party-specific contests associated with that party, along with non-party-specific contests presented at the same election.
 Some states require voters to publicly declare their choice of party at the polling place, after which the election worker provides or activates the appropriate ballot.
 Other states allow the voters to make their choice of party within the privacy of the voting booth.